CV examples

 Start now

 What to include in a student CV?
-Tips and examples

-There are certain must-have and optional sections on a CV.
+There are certain must-haves and optional sections on a CV.
 Once you have populated your job-specific CV with relevant experience, skills, and personal details, carefully assess what optional information would still be beneficial to include.
 For more information, refer to the cornerstone article on how to write a good CV.

-Personal profile for a student CV
+How to write personal profile for a student CV

 To learn more, read our blog article on how to write a personal profile.